-Two ingredients in beer, yeast and carbohydrates, seem to foster the idea that watering plants with beer plant food is of some benefit to the garden.
-Additionally, beer is made up of about 90 percent water, so logically since plants need water, watering your plants with beer might seem like a good idea.
+Two ingredients in beer, yeast and carbohydrates, seem to foster the idea that watering plants with beer plant food has some benefit to the garden.
+Additionally, beer is made up of about 90 percent water, so logically, since plants need water, watering your plants with beer might seem like a good idea.

 Watering plants with beer, however, might be a bit of an expensive option even if you aren’t using a pricey import or microbrew.
 Plain old water is still the best (and least expensive) irrigation option, although a shot of club soda is said to accelerate plant growth.

 As for using beer on the lawn, I read an Internet post that recommended mixing baby shampoo, ammonia, beer and some corn syrup in a 20-gallon hose end sprayer.
 The ammonia serves as nitrogen source, the beer and corn syrup as fertilizer, and the shampoo as a surfactant to reduce water repellency — supposedly.
 This sounds like a potential project for a group of bulky frat boys looking for something to do with the leftover keg on the porch.

 The carbohydrates in beer are known as simple sugars.
 Anyone who has seen another person who drinks vast quantities of beer with that telltale beer belly can probably guess that these types of carbs are no better for plants than people.
 Plants utilize complex carbohydrates, and thus, beer as fertilizer is a bust.